Nola-Developer-Incubator/MardiGrasParadeGame/DEPLOYMENT.md

 - For static-only frontend hosting, publish `dist/public` to your static host of choice (GitHub Pages, Netlify, S3, etc.).

 If you need to recover previous provider-specific instructions, check repository history or the `archive/` directory for historical notes.

+Note: Legacy Vercel configuration and deploy files have been moved to `archive/vercel-archive/` for reference; they are not used by current CI/deploy workflows.